Banyan Tree Ringha

 Style & Character

-The picturesque resort is made up of Tibetan Farmhouses and feels like an authentic little Tibetan village, especially as you are surrounded by the incredible beauty of the Himalayas.
-The colours of this resort are heavenly.
-The vibrant colours of the glorious Shangri-La are all around you and never fail to bring a smile.
+The picturesque resort is made up of Tibetan Farmhouses and feels like an authentic little Tibetan village, especially as the incredible beauty of the Himalayas surrounds you.
+The colors of this resort are heavenly.
+The vibrant colors of the glorious Shangri-La are all around you and never fail to bring a smile.

 Service & Facilities

 The spa is quite something here; the luxurious Banyan Tree Spa Ringha offers treatments inspired by local Tibetan beliefs.
-The hotel will happily advise on Tibetan treks and tours to monasteries and Tibetan villages which are an amazing way of immersing yourself in this magnificent culture and really embracing the spirituality and soul of the area.
-After you’ve explored, why not do a little shopping to help remember your trip; the Banyan Tree Gallery is stocked with local handicrafts and interesting pieces that will take you right back to Tibet.
+The hotel will happily advise on Tibetan treks and tours to monasteries and Tibetan villages, which are a fantastic way of immersing yourself in this magnificent culture and embracing the spirituality and soul of the area.
+After you’ve explored, why not do a little shopping to help remember your trip; the Banyan Tree Gallery is stocked with local handicrafts and exciting pieces that will take you right back to Tibet.

-The service is excellent; the staff are caring and attentive.
+The service is excellent; the staff is caring and attentive.

 Food & Drink

-There are two restaurants here, both which serve real Tibetan cuisine.
+There are two restaurants here, both of which serve real Tibetan cuisine.
 Chang Sa Bar & Restaurant is open for lunch and dinner served with a side of stunning Alpine views.
 The hotpots here are infamous!
 The more casual Llamo Restaurant serves both local and international cuisine in a lively setting.
-For a warming beverage or light snack, the Jakhang Lobby Lounge has a chilled vibe nicely warmed by the roaring fireplace.
-There’s also the rather special opportunity to enjoy destination dining which here takes place in a beautiful Mongolian Yurt.
+For a warming beverage or light snack, the Jokhang Lobby Lounge has a chilled vibe nicely warmed by the roaring fireplace.
+There’s also the rather unique opportunity to enjoy destination dining, which here takes place in a beautiful Mongolian Yurt.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.